Disability Discrimination Settlement Agreement

 I recently assisted a client with a Settlement Agreement.
 She had been in dispute with her employer over her employer’s failure to make reasonable adjustments for her disability.

-Matters had come to a head and her employer offered her three months’ salary to give up her employment and sign a Settlement Agreement waiving her right to bring any claim against them.
+When I met with my client she had been in dispute with her employer for some time.
+Matters had come to a head when her employer offered her three months’ salary to give up her employment and sign a Settlement Agreement waiving her right to bring any claim against them.

 I then went through the claims I believed she had and how much I thought they were worth.
-She had repeatedly asked for assistance and gone through a whole grievance procedure to try and get modest changes to her hours of work and inexpensive equipment to assist her.
+She had repeatedly asked for assistance and gone through a whole grievance procedure to try and get modest changes to her hours of work and inexpensive equipment to assist her as a disabled person.
 Instead of helping her, her requests for reasonable adjustments as a disabled person had been refused by her employer and she was being threatened with a formal performance management process.

 She did not want to return to work and instructed me to renegotiate her Settlement Agreement.
 Several letters and emails later, we had a new Settlement Agreement package equivalent to a full year’s gross pay.
 Her employer also reimbursed her legal fees so not only did she get a substantially increased compensation payment, my work didn’t cost her anything.

 If you have been given a Settlement Agreement, make sure you are being properly compensated for the rights and claims you are agreeing to give away.
-Please call Lincs Law Solicitors on 01522 440512 to discuss your situation.
+Please call Lincs Law Solicitors on 01522 440512 for a free consultation to discuss your situation.
 As specialist employment law solicitors, we can advise you where you stand and help you make an informed decision about your offer.
-For more information about who we are and what we do at Lincs Law, please visit our website at lincslaw.co.uk.
+For more information about Settlement Agreements, please visit our website at https://lincslaw.co.uk/services/settlement-agreement/

 Specialist Employment Solicitor

-Tags: disability discrimination disability discrimination lawyer disability discrimination lawyer lincoln disability discrimination solicitor disability discrimination solicitor lincoln settlement agreement settlement agreement solicitor
+Tags: disability discrimination disability discrimination lawyer disability discrimination lawyer lincoln disability discrimination solicitor disability discrimination solicitor lincoln sally hubbard settlement agreement settlement agreement solicitor